Phxntxm/Bonfire/README.md

 - twitch_key: The twitch token that is used for the API calls
 - youtube_key: The key used for youtube API calls
 - osu_key: The key used for Osu API calls
-- da_id: The deviant art ID retrieved when registering an application, needed for API calls.
-- da_secret: The deviant art Secret, given with the da_id above
 - shard_count: This is the number of shards the bot is split over.
 1 needs to be used if the bot is not being sharded
 - shard_id: This will be the ID of the shard in particular, 0 if sharding is not used
 - extensions: This is a list of the extensions loaded into the bot (check the cogs folder for the extensions available).
 The disabled playlist is a special entry....read that file for what its purpose is....most likely you will not need it.
 Entries in this list need to be separated by ", " like in the example.